-- Employers need to follow direction from the Ministry of Labour, Training and Skills Development (MLTSD) in regards to mask wearing and workplace safety requirements. - Under the Occupational Health and Safety Act (OHSA), employers must take every precaution reasonable in the circumstances to protect the health and safety of workers.
-This includes protecting workers from hazards posed by infectious diseases. - As part of fulfilling this obligation, employers must assess their workplace to determine what they need to do to protect the health and safety of their workers, including how to minimize the risk of transmission of Covid-19. - Businesses and organizations may implement their own policies related to masking and PPE for workers. - The Lifesaving Society recommends personal protective equipment (PPE) for lifeguards and staff who perform first aid as recommended by Public Health Ontario,

-- including wearing a mask or respirator, protective eyewear, gloves and an isolation gown as appropriate. - Operators are encouraged to review the Lifesaving Society Canada Information Bulletin on COVID-19 Resuscitation & First Aid Recommendations.
+- Employers need to follow direction from the Ministry of Labour, Training and Skills Development (MLTSD) in regards to mask wearing and workplace safety requirements. - The Lifesaving Society recommends personal protective equipment (PPE) for lifeguards and staff who perform first aid as recommended by Public Health Ontario, including wearing a mask or respirator, protective eyewear, gloves and an isolation gown as appropriate. - Operators are encouraged to review the Lifesaving Society Canada Information Bulletin on COVID-19 Resuscitation & First Aid Recommendations.